paragi/was/README.md

 Install it, run the server and browse the example application.
 This example is intended for a small stand alone web application.

-The nice part of this is that all can be served on  port 80 or 443.
+The nice part is that this server serves all on port 80 or 443.
-You don't need to run two servers.
+You don't need to run other servers.

 This stack consists of: